Saturday, 19 April 2014

 Every state-funded school must offer a curriculum which is balanced and broadly based, and which:

-prepares pupils at the school for the opportunities, responsibilities and experiences of later life
+• prepares pupils at the school for the opportunities, responsibilities and experiences of later life and

 All state schools... must teach religious education...*